Skip to main content

 Intermediate

-A deeper examination of in women reveals a more detailed landscape of potential side effects, one that is highly dependent on the specific clinical protocol being used.
+A deeper examination of testosterone therapy in women reveals a more detailed landscape of potential side effects, one that is highly dependent on the specific clinical protocol being used.
 The method of administration is a primary determinant of the body’s metabolic response.

 The distinction between oral and non-oral routes, such as transdermal creams or subcutaneous injections, is significant for understanding the potential impact on cardiovascular health markers.
 This is because hormones processed through the digestive system undergo a “first-pass metabolism” in the liver, which can alter their chemical structure and influence downstream processes, including lipid production.